iterative/dvc.org/content/docs/start/model-management/model-registry.md

 register the model.
 If you are following our example repository then the training script is included in a DVC pipeline
-[we prepared](/doc/start/experiments/experiment-pipelines) in the Experiment Management guide. so we can just call `dvc exp run` to run the entire experiment pipeline.
+[we prepared](/doc/start/experiments/experiment-pipelines) in the Experiment Management guide, so we can just call `dvc exp run` to run the entire experiment pipeline.

 We now commit the result to git (and push it to our git remote) and the new